-In honor of international Stop Food Waste Day, we’re focusing this Food for Thought episode on what companies need to know to take meaningful action to reduce impacts from food loss and waste.
+In honor of the International Day of Awareness of Food Loss and Waste, we’re focusing this Food for Thought episode on what companies need to know to take meaningful action to reduce impacts from food loss and waste.
 Quantis Global Science Lead Alexi Ernstoff shares insights on how to think differently about this issue and why packaging re-designs must consider impacts from food waste.
 We’ve captured her key points below.
 To dig deeper into the landscape of business actions to build a resilient food system, download the Quantis Food Report.

 “A primary role of packaging is to protect and preserve food.
 I hope when companies revisit this issue of packaging and how to redesign packaging to be more sustainable, that they also consider the role packaging can play in reducing food waste.”

 Global Science Lead, Quantis

 1+ Tackling food loss and waste takes a full value chain approach.

 The conversation on food loss and waste is often focused around what consumers can do to reduce their impact.
 But food waste is an issue starting at the farm and spanning the value chain.
 So companies have a large responsibility and vested interest in taking action to improve efficiencies not only in their operations, but all the way upstream to the farm.